fvarli2022/CCST-ForensiCTF/README.md

 # ForensiCTF

-Tools and Challenge files can be found in .zip file.
+Tools and Challenge files can be found in the .zip file.
+They had to be split into 24 MB files (you can unzip them with any zipping tool, for example with 7zip).
 Additionally, you can use the presentation slides while solving the challenges, as it includes recommended resources to  solve them.

 Make sure to run the tools as Administrator!